 A brand new movie theatre opened up in the Kennedy Mall.
 It is slightly more expensive than the AMC theatre BUT it has the luxury of heated (which you may not need in the summer unless you hate air con as much as me) recliners!
 I visited a bed cinema while in Budapest and being able to put your legs up is amazing!

 Pretend to be a ‘Ninja Warrior’ at Vertical Jump Dubuque

 I am desperate to visit here!
 It’s a trampoline park with the addition of a Ninja Warrior style assault course (disclosure: it has nothing to do with the real Ninja Warrior programme), although you land in a foam pit rather than a swimming pool!
 Prices are totalled in 30 minute increments.
 There’s a big glass window along the length of the course so you can watch it without having to go in.

 Visit the Ham House

 During the summer season, the Mathias Ham house is open for guided tours and shows what life was like in the Victorian era.
 On the 4th July they hold an annual ice cream social!
+There are also special themed tours during the winter season for Halloween and Christmas!
+The graves of Mathias Ham and his family can be found in the Linwood Cemetery…if you like that type of thing, it’s actually a really interesting cemetery with some unique headstones!
 With entrance to the Ham House you receive a free Eagle Point Park vehicle ticket which leads me on to…

 Have a Picnic at Eagle Point Park